-Unfair Practice Reporting Forms must be signed by the Programme Director and sent to the Appeals & Unfair Practice Unit within Registry Services (aup@cardiffmet.ac.uk).
-Scanned copies are acceptable by e-mail as long as these signatures are present.
+Academic misconduct Reporting Forms must be sent directly to Registry Services (aup@cardiffmet.ac.uk).

-Reporting Unfair Practice: Examinations
+Reporting Academic misconduct: Examinations

-If you suspect a student of Unfair Practice in an examination you should inform the candidate that the circumstances will be reported but allow the student to continue with the exam with the script marked at the point where the Unfair Practice was discovered, giving the time, and then the time when the student continued with the exam.
+If you suspect a student of Academic misconduct in an examination you should inform the candidate that the circumstances will be reported but allow the student to continue with the exam with the script marked at the point where the Academic misconduct was discovered, giving the time, and then the time when the student continued with the exam.

-Where appropriate the invigilator should confiscate any evidence relating to the Unfair Practice, e.g., written notes held by the student.
+Where appropriate the invigilator should confiscate any evidence relating to the Academic misconduct, e.g., written notes held by the student.

-Such cases should be reported to the Appeals and Unfair Practice Unit (aup@cardiffmet,ac.uk).
-Please provide statements from the invigilators who discovered the Unfair Practice and any confiscated evidence.
+Such cases should be reported to the Appeals and Academic misconduct Unit (aup@cardiffmet,ac.uk).
+Please provide statements from the invigilators who discovered the Academic misconduct and any confiscated evidence.

-Unfair Practice Reporting Forms must be signed by the Programme Director and sent to the Registry Services - scanned copies are acceptable by e-mail as long as these signatures are present.
+Academic misconduct Reporting Forms must be signed by the Programme Director and sent to the Registry Services - scanned copies are acceptable by e-mail as long as these signatures are present.